bigchaindb/site/_src/_usecases/energy/innogy.md

 Blockchain technology is utilitzed for, among other things:

 - the logging of so-called “smart meter data”
-- the creation peer-to-peer energy cooperatives
+- the creation of peer-to-peer energy cooperatives
+- energy wholesaling
-- energy wholesaling, confirmation, settlement, and billing
+- confirmation, settlement, and billing
 - “blockchain-ifying” micro-grids and energy flexibilities, such as batteries

 As part of the Genesis of Things a a trusted, encrypted and open platform for the entire 3D printing supply chain is build up on blockchain technology.
 This approach allows Intellectual Property (IP) to scale globally and stay protected; each printed product has its own ID and digital product memory.

 ## Challenges

-Current supply-chain management is lacking efficiencies due to disparate component parts lacking provenance, traceability, and interoperability.
+Current supply chain management is lacking efficiencies due to disparate component parts lacking provenance, traceability, and interoperability.

 ## Solution